hantswilliams/x12-837-fake-data-generator/README.md

 # x12-837-fake-data-generator
 Fake generator for X12 837 form

+# TO DO:
+- need to replace some of the faker addresses with REAL ADDRESS that are randomly selected; or perhaps with real people names as well
+    - this is will then help with the later merging of resources and services
+    - and potential identification of payers (?) or NPI locations (?) that are in X proxomity

 ## Idea:
 - (1) Generate 'realish' profiles of patients with proceures and diagnosis using Synthea
 - (2) Bring this data into a X12 837 form